nicnacnic/obs-control/README.md

 ## About
 *This is a bundle for [NodeCG](https://github.com/nodecg/nodecg); if you do not understand what that is, we advise you read their website first for more information.*

 obs-control is a bundle for NodeCG to enable control of an OBS instance.
-Gone are the days where you need to use Teamviewer to let other staff/volenteers ontrol your stream.
+Gone are the days where you need to use Teamviewer to let other staff/volunteers control your stream.

 ### Features
-- Full compatibility with OBS Websocket: perview/program, scene selection, audio mixer, stats, etc...
+- Full compatibility with OBS Websocket: preview/program, scene selection, audio mixer, stats, etc...
 - Auto-Record: Record whenever you're not in an intermission
-- Conpatible with [NodeCG Speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol), auto-change runner input and layout based on current run
+- Compatible with [NodeCG Speedcontrol](https://github.com/speedcontrol/nodecg-speedcontrol), auto-change runner input and layout based on current run

 ## Requirements
 - [NodeCG](https://github.com/nodecg/nodecg)